This year, your seasonal allergies came with a sore throat and fever. But is that normal?

 Here’s how you can start getting some relief from seasonal allergy symptoms.

-And don’t forget to get your COVID-19 vaccination
+And don’t forget to get an updated COVID-19 vaccine

-The COVID-19 vaccine provides the best possible protection against the coronavirus, especially severe illness.
-It’s available for everyone 6 months old and older.
+Getting the latest COVID-19 vaccine provides the best possible protection against the coronavirus, especially severe illness.
+It’s recommended that almost everyone 6 months old and older get the 2024-2025 COVID-19 vaccine.
+You will be able to make an appointment for an updated vaccine once they become available, typically in September.